Letting go – what is it?

 Enough to make it feel possible to be here.

-And if you ever feel like your body wants to be involved a little more,
+And if it ever feels like the body wants to participate a little more,

-You can let it do it its own way.
+you can let it do so in its own way.

 Perhaps through a movement,